0xPolygonID/tutorials/mkdocs/docs/issuer-node/getting-started-flow.md

       ```
       make build
       ```
-This command will compile and create binaries for `Platform` (for APIs), `Migrate` (for creating database schemas from scratch) and `Pending_Publisher`(to check transactions sent to blockchain)
+This command will compile and create binaries for `Platform` (for APIs), `Migrate` (for creating database schemas from scratch), and `Pending_Publisher`(to check transactions sent to the blockchain)

-3. Make sure that Vault, Redis, and Postgres are all running.
+3. Make sure that Vault, Redis, and Postgres are all up and running.

 4. Configure your database using the following command: